 Pyramid workout.
-Start off with just one pull-up for the first set, two pull-ups for the second set.
+Start off with one pull-up for the first set, two pull-ups for the second set.
 Continue up the pyramid by adding one pull-up for every set possible.
-When you can no longer continue, repeat in reverse order until you are back to just one pull-up (Ex.
+When you no longer can continue, repeat in reverse order until you are back to one pull-up (Ex.
 1, 2, 3, 4, 5, 6, 5, 4, 3, 2, 1).

 Try five sets of maximum push-ups in five one-minute periods.

 This is an exercise you need to pace.
-Most people burn out in the first 30 seconds with 30 curl-ups accomplished, only able to perform another 20 or so curl-ups within the next 1:30.
+Most people burn out in the first 30 seconds with 30 curl-ups accomplished and are only able to perform another 20 or so curl-ups within the next 1:30.
 By setting a pace at, for instance, 20 sit-ups every 30 seconds, you can turn your score of 50-60 to 80 with very little effort.

-Try timing yourself with 5 sets of 30 seconds, setting your pace to your goal.
-A good pace is 20 sit-ups in 30 seconds - totaling 80 sit-ups in 2 minutes.
+Try timing yourself with five sets of 30 seconds, setting your pace to your goal.
+A good pace is 20 sit-ups in 30 seconds -- totaling 80 sit-ups in two minutes.

 For most people, the most challenging event of any PFT is by far the run.
-Timed runs equals pace.
-The most important thing is to not start off too fast.
+Timed runs equal pace.
+The most important thing is not to start off too fast.
 Learn your pace and set your goal by pacing yourself to the finish.
-For instance, if your goal is to run the 2 mile run in 14:00, you must run a 7:00 mile or a 1:45 - 1/4 mile.
+For instance, if your goal is to run two miles in 14:00, you must run a 7:00 mile or a quarter-mile in 1:45.

-The Four-Mile Track Workout has worked for many military and short distance runners for years.
-The Four Mile Track Workout is broken into 1/4-mile sprints and jogs and 1/8-mile sprints and jogs for a total of four miles.
+The four-mile track workout has worked for many military and short-distance runners for years.
+This workout is broken into quarter-mile sprints and jogs and eighth-mile sprints and jogs for a total of four miles.
 The workout goes as follows:

 Do this workout without walking to rest.
 The only rest you will receive is during your slower jogging pace.
 Try to catch your breath while you jog.
-Have fun with this one it is tough.
-At first, you may have to walk in between fast running.
+Have fun with this one; it is tough.
+At first, you may have to walk between running fast.